When is CACSEI Open?

 8 am 4:30 pm, Monday-Friday.
 We’re closed on all State holidays.

-We have offices in Dillsboro, Madison, and soon Greensburg.
+We have offices in Dillsboro, Madison, and Greensburg.
 If you have not yet made an appointment or need to, contact us for details.
 Otherwise, you can find maps and address information on our Contact Us page.

 No. Children and non-offending caregivers are here only so long as the forensic interview requires.
 Any follow-up visits, like with a physician or Victim Advocate, are also only for as long as the appointment requires.